DuCanhGH/react-hls/README.md

 ### Using hlsConfig (advanced use case)

-All available config properties can be found on the [Fine Tuning](https://github.com/video-dev/hls.js/blob/master/docs/API.md#fine-tuning) section of the Hls.js API.md
+All available config properties can be found on the [Fine Tuning](https://github.com/video-dev/hls.js/blob/master/docs/API.md#fine-tuning) section of Hls.js's API.md

 ```javascript
 import React from "react";